aryansingh231208/java-file-1st/README.md

 # java-file-1st
-this is code for find factorial
+there is code for java